kyjung2357/specular-differentiation/docs/api/calculation.md

 are rejected as well when `x` is concrete.
 Under JAX transformations, a traced `x` cannot be inspected before execution, so an ineffective sample may instead appear as a non-finite result.
+An explicit step only slightly larger than the spacing between adjacent floating-point numbers can still have poor accuracy: its represented displacement may differ substantially from `h`.
+Prefer the automatic step unless a problem-specific step has been checked.

 ## Examples

 The scaled angular mean is evaluated elementwise by the selected backend.
 Its `sigma` argument is a concrete, finite, positive scalar.
-Evaluation uses the defining rescaling
+It represents the defining rescaling

 \[